AminaB/devops/full_devops/aws/vpc/vpc-setup.md

 ***
 ![alt text](https://github.com/AminaB/devops/blob/master/full_devops/aws/vpc/ec2logs_s3.png)

-- it is better to do these tasks with script( bash, python, ansible,...) ad scheduled it in a cron job
+- it is better to do these tasks with script( bash, python, ansible,...) and scheduled it in a cron job

 # logs dashboard : cloudwatch logs
 use cloudwatch to stream the log, analyse, create alarms, send its to elastic search,...